kongying-tavern/docs/src/en/manual/guide/restore-recover/progress.md

 # [Restore/Recover] Progress Recovery From Stored Data

-This feature requires a Gitee account that is logged in on your map client
+This feature requires a logged in Gitee account on your map client.

-## 1. Return save to an archived timestamp
+## 1. Return saves to an archived timestamp

 Select **Restore** in the **Paimon Menu**